 SCP Monthly Update–November 2018

-SCP will post the distribution statistics report for the month of October at this page soon.
+SCP has posted the distribution statistics report for the month of October.
 This monthly report shows net increase or decrease of titles from CDL licensed and selected open access collections.
 For serials distributions, SCP finished the major update on additions, withdrawals, and embargo changes for journal titles in all the EBSCOhost databases.
 The changes for October were 83 new titles added (including Academic search complete 80 titles) and 23 titles removed.
 Upon finishing the EBSCO update, cataloging open access journals has been the focus in October, catching up most of the requests.
 As a result, SCP distributed Open Access journals (259 titles, including DOAJ, 61 titles, and two new collections: Revistas cientificas complutenses online journals 92 titles and State Public Historical Library (Russia) online journals 30 titles).
 This latter collection is a group of Russian Revolutionary journals from the first half of the twentieth century.
 Peter Fletcher from UCLA cooperated with us in obtaining good print or microfilm records useful in deriving separate electronic records.
 He has continued to help us when we have Cyrillic transliteration questions.
 Eventually this collection will grow to become 187 titles.
 We very much appreciate the cooperation of Peter and Kevin Balster’s student.

 Another major serials distribution were two new Chinese collections: Chinese periodical journals (20,068 titles) and Late Qing dynasty periodical full-text database (1833-1911) online journals (297 titles).
 Bie-Hwa Ma, Chinese metadata librarian, has been working long and hard.
 Bie-Hwa teamed up with University of Michigan staff to persuade the content vendor to provide a title list with metadata that met the basics of CDL technical requirements, such as title ID, URL (still encrypted after long-term negotiation), summary, more detailed coverage, parallel Romanization elements, etc. These two collections are also a trial for SCP testing out adding records to OCLC via DataSync Service.
 SCP-AC members provided support for making an exception to use a separate record approach.
 This made it possible for SCP to use DataSync to add these two collections to OCLC.
 Bie-Hwa, working together with Kate Garvey-Clasby and Donal O’Sullivan, two SCP batch operation experts, developed a sophisticated MarcEdit task list to convert the vendor title lists into MARC records, tested this in June with 100 records, and sent the complete file of 20,385 records to OCLC DataSync in late September.
 Bie-Hwa also applied for a new MARC source code to store the title ID and content provider in the MARC 024 field, for example: 024_7 $aW_29629 $2cnbksy.
 The new source code provides additional identifiers to discover and access to these two collections.
 Although there are some duplicated records generated and problem records need to be fixed, the overall result is positive and the majority of records were distributed to campuses.
 It takes a village to provide access to such a complex Chinese language package.
 Thanks to everyone, especially Bie-Hwa and Kate!